I cringe when hearing "Math teaches you to think".

 Why did the stock market set prices in increments of 1/8 until 2000 AD?
 We were based on centuries-old systems.
 Ask a modern trader if they'd rather go back.

 Why is the decimal system useful for categorization?
-You can always find a decimal between two other ones, and progressively classify an item (1, 1.3, 1.38, 1.386).
+You can always find room for a decimal between two other ones, and progressively classify an item (1, 1.3, 1.38, 1.386).

 Why do we accept the idea of a vacuum, empty space?
 Because you understand the notion of zero.
 (Maybe true vacuums don't exist -- you get the theory)

 Why is anti-matter or anti-gravity palatable?
 Because you accept that positives could have negatives that act in opposite ways.

 How could the universe come from nothing?
 Well, how can 0 be split into 1 and -1?

-Our math vocabulary dramatically shaped what we're capable of thinking about.
+Our math vocabulary shapes what we're capable of thinking about.
 Multiplication and division, which eluded geniuses a few thousand years ago, are now homework for grade schoolers.
-All because we have better ways to describe quantity.
+All because we have better ways to think about numbers.